CALM: A CKA-Guided Adaptive Layer-Wise Modularization Framework for LLM Quantization: Experiments

 \subsubsection{Impact of PTQ Candidate Diversity}

-A central motivation of our approach is the premise that a single quantization method cannot optimally accommodate the distinct characteristics of every layer.
+A central motivation of CALM is the premise that a single quantization method cannot optimally accommodate the distinct characteristics of every layer.
 To validate this, we systematically excluded individual quantization algorithms from the candidate pool and observed the resulting impact on model performance.
-Table~\ref{ablation_combined} presents our experimental findings.

-Experimental results demonstrate that retaining the full spectrum of candidate quantization methods yields superior performance across all evaluated models and tasks.
+As shown in table \ref{ablation_combined},experimental results demonstrate that retaining the full spectrum of candidate quantization methods yields superior performance across all evaluated models and tasks.
 The exclusion of any single algorithm invariably leads to a marked degradation in model fidelity.

 For instance, on the Llama-3-8B model, our comprehensive strategy pool achieves a C4 PPL of 12.72.
 In contrast, removing SmoothQuant causes the C4 PPL to deteriorate significantly to 13.55, while excluding AWQ results in a drop in GSM8K reasoning accuracy from 74.33\% to 72.85\%.

 These findings strongly attest to the indispensable complementary strengths of different algorithms in handling layer-specific feature distributions.
 Blindly excising any method diminishes the model's overall expressive capacity.
 It is only by synergistically integrating these diverse algorithms—allowing each to govern the specific layers best suited to its intrinsic properties—that we can transcend the performance ceilings of monolithic approaches.